benjy0011/myWeatherApp/README.md

 # myWeatherApp
 This is a simple project developed for Certified Associate in Back-end Development course with Talentlabs.
 Developed using ExpressJS.
-This project is back-end focused so please expect some buggy UI.
+This project is back-end focused so please expect some buggy UI (sorry Im still bad at front end T.T).

 Try out:
 https://myweatherapp-xcw8.onrender.com